Criss Cross Poker

-Finally, if you chose to put up the optional Five Card Bonus side bet, the payouts on this wager are based on the combined strength of the five community cards in the cross pattern.
-The pay table for the Five Card Bonus side bet can be found below:
+If you chose to put up the optional Five Card Bonus side bet, the payouts on this wager are based on the combined strength of the five community cards in the cross pattern.
+Below you can find the paytable for the Five Card Bonus side bet.

 |Royal Flush||250 to 1|